After Wisdom Tooth Removal

 - A dry socket is when the blood clot gets dislodged prematurely from the tooth socket.
 Symptoms of pain at the surgical site and even pain to the ear may occur 2-3 days following surgery.
 Call the office if this occurs.

-The pain and swelling peaks about day 3-4, and will gradually decrease.
+The pain and swelling peaks in about days 3-4, and will gradually decrease.
 If your post-operative pain or swelling worsens or unusual symptoms occur call my office for instructions.

 Your case is individual, no two mouths are alike.
 Do not accept well intended advice from friends.
-Discuss your problem with the persons best able to effectively help you: Dr. Sharon S. Russell, DDS and The Maryland Oral Surgery Team Upper Marlboro Office Phone Number 301-967-0183.
+Discuss your problem with the persons best able to effectively help you: Dr. Sharon S. Russell, DDS and The Maryland Oral Surgery Team Upper Marlboro Office Phone Number The Maryland Oral Surgery Group Phone Number 301-967-0183.
 If you are involved in regular exercise, be aware that your normal nourishment intake is reduced.
 Exercise may weaken you.
 If you get light headed, stop exercising.